 - (1) Non-qualified stock options were granted at fair market value for a term of ten years under the 1990 or the 1996 Plan.
 With the exception of Mr. Scarborough's first grant which vests 50% after 3 years and 50% after 6 years, the options vest nine years and nine months from the date of grant, but are eligible for accelerated vesting, beginning three years from the date of grant, if the Company meets a return on total capital test, which measures the Company's return on total capital against that of a specified group of other companies approved by the Compensation and Executive Personnel Committee. - (2) The Compensation and Executive Personnel Committee may accelerate the time at which an option becomes exercisable, and in the event of a "change of control" of the Company (as defined in the option agreement) options become immediately exercisable. - (3) Option grant date values were determined using a Black-Scholes optionpricing model adapted for use in valuing executive stock options.
-In determining the Black-Scholes value, the following underlying assumptions were used: (i) stock price volatility is measured as the standard deviation of the Company's stock price over the three years prior to grant (ranges from .2843 to .2847); (ii) dividend yield is measured as the cumulative dividends paid the last twelve months as a percentage of the twelve month average of the month-end closing prices (for the month in which the dividend was declared) prior to grant of the option (ranges from 1.737% to 1.79%); (iii) the risk-free rate of return represents the weekly average of the ten-year Treasury bond rates for the 52 weeks immediately preceding the grant date of the options (ranges from 5.23% to 5.50%); (iv) option term represents the period from the date of grant of each option to the expiration of the term of each option (10 years); (v) vesting restrictions are reflected by reducing the value of the option determined by the Black-Scholes model by 5% for each full year of vesting restrictions, assuming that exercisability of the options was accelerated to the fifth anniversary of the option grant date as a result of meeting the performance condition described in footnote (1) as of that date (i.e., 25%).
+In determining the Black-Scholes value, the following underlying assumptions were used: (i) stock price volatility is measured as the standard deviation of the Company's stock price over the three years prior to grant (ranges from .3115 to .3521); (ii) dividend yield is measured as the cumulative dividends paid the last twelve months as a percentage of the twelve-month average of the month-end closing prices (for the month in which the dividend was declared) prior to grant of the option (ranges from 1.3467% to 1.650%); (iii) the risk-free rate of return represents the weekly average of the ten-year Treasury bond rates for the 52 weeks immediately preceding the grant date of the options (ranges from 6.06% to 6.11%); (iv) option term represents the period from the date of grant of each option to the expiration of the term of each option (10 years); (v) vesting restrictions are reflected by reducing the value of the option determined by the Black-Scholes model by 5% for each full year of vesting restrictions, assuming that exercisability of the options were accelerated to the fifth anniversary of the option grant date as a result of meeting the performance condition described in footnote (1) as of that date (i.e., 25%).
 In the event that the performance condition described in footnote (1) is met later than the fifth anniversary of the grant date, or is not met during the term of the options, the grant date present value of the options would be lower.
-In the event that such performance condition is not met at all and the options become exercisable nine years and nine months after the options are granted, the grant date present value of the options would be \$1,028,220 for Mr. Neal; \$200,805 for Mr. Caldwell; \$200,805 for Mr. Calderoni; \$200,805 for Mr. van Schoonenberg, and 200,805 for the grant expiring 12/2/2009 for Mr. Scarborough.
+In the event that such performance condition is not met at all and the options become exercisable nine years and nine months after the options are granted, the grant date present value of the options would be \$580,000 for Mr. Neal; \$232,000 for the second grant for Mr. Scarborough; and \$136,300 for Mr. van Schoonenberg.
 The Black-Scholes option pricing model calculates a cash equivalent value for an option on the date of grant.
 The Company's use of such model is not intended to forecast any future appreciation in the price of the Company's stock.
 In addition, no gain to the optionees is possible without appreciation in the price of the Company's common stock, which will benefit all stockholders.
 If the market price of the stock does not exceed the exercise price of the options at some time after the options become exercisable or if they terminate unvested or unexercised, the value of the options will ultimately be zero.